New invariants for virtual knots via spanning surfaces: Introduction

-Our main result is that the twin Alexander polynomials distinguish some virtual knots (respectively, some knots in thickened surfaces) from their mirror images.
-Furthermore, they can obstruct a knot from being classical:
+Our main result is that the twin Alexander polynomials can obstruct a virtual knot from being classical.
+Furthermore, they can distinguish some knots in thickened surfaces from their mirror images up to ambient isotopy: